Human-Conscious Software

 Amber Case

 Amber Case leads the Calm Technology Institute to encourage devices that inform us without demanding our constant focus.
-Through her work, Case outlines design principles—contextual awareness, peripheral notification, graceful failure—that let technology stay in the background of life instead of at its center.
-Her vision of tech as a polite, unobtrusive companion directly informs our commitment to Calm by Default.
+Through her work, Case outlines design principles, contextual awareness, peripheral notification, graceful failure, that let technology stay in the background of life instead of at its center.

 Circle